Home > Analyses > Consumer Defensive > The Coca-Cola Company

 Revenue by Segment

-This pie chart displays The Coca-Cola Company’s revenue distribution by segment for fiscal year 2024, highlighting key contributors to its total sales.
+This pie chart illustrates The Coca-Cola Company’s revenue breakdown by segment for the fiscal year 2025, highlighting contributions from key business areas.

 revenue by segment